Netcracker/KubeMarine/documentation/Maintenance.md

     roles: [worker]
 ```

-There is support for a shortened format.
+A shortened format is also supported.

 ```yaml
 upgrade_nodes: